Fixing detailed balance in ancilla-based dissipative state engineering: Introduction

 Quantum computers are expected to be able to efficiently simulate \cite{RevModPhys.86.153} the dynamics of complex many-body quantum Hamiltonians.
 However, finding the ground state of such a Hamiltonian is not so easy \cite{cubitt}, and it is believed that even a fully fault-tolerant quantum computer will not be able to find the ground state of every arbitrary quantum, or even classical, Hamiltonian in less than exponential time.
 Nevertheless, there is the potential that a quantum algorithm can still perform this task more efficiently than any known classical algorithms.
 Such an algorithm would have important applications in topics ranging from quantum chemistry and quantum materials to classical optimization problems.

 One approach for finding such ground states is that of dissipative state engineering \cite{natphys, Lanyon2011, lloyd}.
-In this scenario, the many-body Hamiltonian is encoded digitally on a universal quantum computer, or engineered in some physical system in an analog form, and an artificial zero-temperature environment is designed to simulate the cooling of this system to the ground state.
-Initial conceptualizations of this method argued it could be useful also in non-error corrected quantum computers, as the dissipative process would be self-correcting.
-However, the initial proposal \cite{natphys} concentrated only on frustration-free systems (though recently a weak-measurement-based approach \cite{cubitt} was found that might circumvent this limitation).
+In this scenario, the many-body Hamiltonian is encoded digitally on a universal quantum computer, or engineered in some physical system in an analog form, and an artificial zero-temperature environment is designed to simulate the cooling of this system to the ground state (similar approaches have been developed that, when combined with intrinsic symmetries, allow dissipation to prepare complex entangled states \cite{PhysRevLett.113.040501}).
+Initial conceptualizations of this method, in applications to finding ground states, argued it could be useful also in non-error corrected quantum computers, as the dissipative process would be self-correcting.
+However, the initial proposal \cite{natphys} concentrated only on frustration-free systems.

-A more heuristic approach involves using ancillas \cite{Cormick2013, sciadv, 9259940}, and was recently implemented experimentally in \cite{google}.
-In those works one or more dissipative ancillas are coupled to one or more parts of the many-body system and the total new composite system is evolved until thermalization occurs.
-Ideally, as the ancillas remove energy from the system, the long-time behavior of this composite system should push the original many-body system close to its ground state, even in the presence of frustration.
+Recently, { several new methods \paul{aiming to overcome this limitation} appeared in the literature, including \paul{an approach based on weak measurement} \cite{cubitt} and \paul{one} using filter functions and Lindbladian dissipation \cite{linlinground}.
+A more heuristic approach using resonant ancillas as dissipative baths} \paul{has been proposed in} \cite{Cormick2013, sciadv, 9259940}, and was recently implemented experimentally in \cite{googlepublished}.
+In those works, one or more dissipative ancillas are coupled to one or more parts of the many-body system and the total new composite system is evolved until thermalization occurs.
+Ideally, as the ancillas remove energy from the system, the long time behavior of this composite system should push the original many-body system close to its ground state, even in the presence of frustration.

-In \cite{sciadv} the authors found that a qubit ancilla was efficient at cooling several many-body example systems close to their ground state, in particular the quantum Ising model, and the Heisenberg model.
-Optimality was found by choosing the energy of the ancilla close to the lowest energy transition of the system $E_{01}=E_1 - E_0$, where $E_0$ was the ground-state (manifold) energy, and $E_1$ the first excited state.
+In \cite{sciadv}, the authors found that a qubit ancilla was efficient at cooling several many-body example systems close to their ground state, in particular the quantum Ising model and the Heisenberg model.
+Optimality was found by choosing the energy of the ancilla close to the lowest energy transition of the system $E_{01}=E_1 - E_0$, where $E_0$ is the ground-state (manifold) energy and $E_1$ the first excited state.
 In addition, as one might intuitively expect, larger coupling and dissipation made the cooling process faster.
 However, using too large values inevitably reduced the efficiency of the approach due to hybridization and Zeno effects, respectively.